Enduring Love (film): Plot

-Joe has planned an afternoon in the English countryside with his girlfriend, Claire.
-As they prepare to open a bottle of champagne, a hot air balloon drifts into the field.
-The pilot catches his leg in the anchor rope, while the only passenger, a boy, is too scared to jump down.
+As Joe and his girlfriend Claire picnic in the Oxfordshire countryside, a hot air balloon descends into the field.
+The pilot catches his leg in the anchor rope, while the only passenger, his grandson, is too scared to jump out.

-Joe and three other men rush to secure the basket.
-Just as they grab on, wind rushes into the field, and at once the rescuers are airborne.
-Joe manages to drop to the ground, as do the others, except for one who is lifted into the sky.
-They watch as the man falls to his death.
+Joe and three other men rush to help.
+As they grab the basket the wind gusts, and the balloon and rescuers are airborne.
+The rescuers drop safely to the ground, apart from one, who falls to his death.
+Joe goes to check his body, with fellow rescuer Jed.
+The balloon lands safely, the boy unscathed.

-Recalling the events at dinner with his friends Robin, Rachel, and Claire, Joe reveals the impact the incident has had on his battered psyche.
-The balloon eventually landed safely, the boy unscathed.
-Joe later goes to retrieve the body of the fallen man with fellow rescuer Jed Parry.
-Jed feels an instant connection with Joe—one that, as the weeks go by, becomes ever more intense.
+Recalling the events over dinner with Claire and friends Robin and Rachel, Joe reveals the impact the incident has had on him.

-Days later, Joe, feeling guilty, spends time trying to map out ways that could have saved the man.
-One day, he receives a phone call from Jed, telling him to come outside so that they can talk about what happened.
-Joe looks out of the window and sees Jed standing across the road from his house staring up at Joe's window.
-Joe is reluctant but Jed promises that he will leave Joe alone if he comes outside and talks to him.
-After Jed makes some comments that make Joe uneasy, he decides to leave, telling Jed to leave him alone.
+Days later, Joe, feeling guilty, imagines ways he could have saved the man.
+One day, Jed phones and asks him to come outside to discuss what happened.
+Joe looks out of the window and sees Jed standing across the road, staring up at Joe's window.
+Joe is reluctant, but Jed promises that he will leave Joe alone after he talks to him.
+After Jed makes some comments that make Joe uneasy, and he tells Jed to leave him alone.

-Not too long after this, Joe visits a local bookshop where Jed shows up, appearing to have followed him.
-Joe is confused, though tries to appease Jed, but Jed pursues Joe, telling him to "be brave."
-Joe is left rattled, troubled by thoughts of that day in the field.
+Not too long after this, Joe visits a local bookshop.
+Jed arrives, appearing to have followed him.
+Joe, confused, tries to appease Jed, but Jed pursues Joe, telling him to "be brave".
+Joe is left rattled.

-Joe goes to visit the wife of the man who had died.
-She tells him she believes her husband was having an affair after the police returned a picnic basket for two found in his car, along with an unknown woman's scarf.
-After hearing this, Joe decides to work out who was with the man on the day he died.
+Joe visits the man's widow, who believes he was having an affair, because the police returned a picnic for two found in his car, along with an unknown woman's scarf.
+Joe decides to work out who was with the man on the day he died.